Gizra/public_education/README.md

 Public Education - Client side
 ================

-Installation and deployment on Android Emulator.
+Installation and deployment for Phonegap.
 ----------------
 ```
 # Create a phonegap project inside the Public education project.